Angry protests mark funeral of Nazi war criminal in Italy

 He was sentenced to life imprisonment in Italy in 1998.

-(Additional reporting by Cristiano Corvino in Rome and Madeline Chambers in Berlin; Editing by Andrew Roche)
+(Additional reporting by Cristiano Corvino in Rome and Madeline Chambers in Berlin; Editing by John Stonestreet)